CastleBomber/angels-and-dragons/README.md

 ## UML Diagram of Light and Sound Shows

-Displaying an example of playing both visuals and sound in Unity with C#.
+Displaying my initial example of combining both visuals and sound under a Show Manager.
+*This project has since been updated and will soon showcase newer implementations.

 <img width="441" alt="UML-LS-v1" src="https://github.com/CastleBomber/angels-and-dragons/assets/23395196/dd43b31d-0125-4e21-8243-ef8deab93874">